 TRAVEL WITH TEENAGERS: 10 All-Inclusive Family Resorts Even Teenagers Will Love

 The point isn’t to do everything together, it’s to be able to come back together as a whole family for quality time and fun activities that suit the whole crowd, from young children to teens to adults.

 2. Respect Individual Needs

 Some people need naps (both young and old).
 Some simply can’t walk for miles (again, both young and old).
 Others just need a little down time now and then to recharge and read a good book.
-There are all sorts of physical limitations that kids, especially young kids, and grandparents, particularly older grandparents, bring with them on a multigenerational trip.
+There are all sorts of physical limitations that kids, especially young kids, and grandparents, particularly older grandparents, bring with them on a multigenerational trip or skip-gen vacation.